Wednesday, April 8, 2009

 An Example

-To illustrate what can go wrong with formulas, let’s look at an example.
+To illustrate what can go wrong with formulas based on recent history, let’s look at an example.
 Suppose an investment called a “Dollar Bond” pays a dollar every trading day.
-However, each day there is also a 1 in 50 chance that it will be a bad day where 5% of the remaining bonds disappear.
+However, each day there is also a 1 in 50 chance that it will be a bad day where 5% of all remaining bonds disappear.
 So, if you own 100 of these bonds, you’ll get $100 each day.
 When a bad day happens, you’ll suddenly only have only 95 Dollar Bonds and will get $95 per day until the next bad day.

-To estimate a fair price for Dollar Bonds, let’s assume that the risk-free interest rate is 4% per year.
+To estimate a fair price for Dollar Bonds, let’s assume that an appropriate discount rate is 4% per year.
 To give an expected return of 4% (assuming 250 trading days per year), the price of Dollar Bonds works out to $864 each.
-Of course, Dollar Bonds have volatility, and investors would actually want to pay less than $864 depending on their level of risk aversion.
+Of course, Dollar Bonds have volatility, and investors would actually want to pay less than $864 if they have high risk aversion.

 This leads us to my own Greek letter formula that I’ll call iota (because you shouldn’t give it an iota of respect as we’ll see).
-To calculate iota, we take the number of bad days over the past year and use that to come up with an estimate of the value of a Dollar bond that gives an expected 4% return.
+To calculate iota, we take the number of bad days over the past year, assume that rate of bad days continues into the future, and use that to come up with an estimate of the value of a Dollar bond that gives an expected 4% return.

 I simulated a 20-year history for Dollar Bonds giving the following results: